MOBIEGMOBIEG

 What is personality?

-Personality is long-standing patterns of perceiving, feelings, thinking about and relating to oneself and the environment.
+Personality is a long-standing pattern of perceiving, feeling, thinking about, and relating to oneself and the environment.

 What is a personality trait?